Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

 SQLite in Electron.js without RxDB

-SQLite is a SQL based relational database written in the C programming language that was crafted to be embed inside of applications and stores data locally.
+SQLite is a SQL based relational database written in the C programming language that was crafted to be embedded inside of applications and stores data locally.
 Operations are written in the SQL query language similar to the PostgreSQL syntax.

 Using SQLite in Electron is not possible in the renderer process, only in the main process.
 To communicate data operations between your main and your renderer processes, you have to use either @electron/remote (not recommended) or the ipcRenderer (recommended).
 So you start up SQLite in your main process and whenever you want to read or write data, you send the SQL queries to the main process and retrieve the result back as JSON data.

-Install them with npm install sqlite3 @electron/rebuild.
-Then you can rebuild SQLite with ./node_modules/.bin/electron-rebuild -f -w sqlite3 In the JavaScript code of your main process you can now create a database:
+In the JavaScript code of your main process you can now create a database:

 const sqlite3 = require('sqlite3');